 In May of 2007 in another successful hands-on project, Branches and Banks worked with a local bioengineering expert, to stabilize an eroding bank on Big Hill Creek in the Cochrane Ranche.
 Bioengineering is a simple yet effective stream bank stabilization technique which uses cuttings of live local native trees such as willows.
 Large cuttings are pounded into eroded banks and smaller cutting are woven in tiers to create stability.

-Sadly, after the 2018 event it was decided to retire the program because of a few years of deceasing volunteer numbers.
-But CEAC is committed to re-start this wonderful initiative if there is rise in community interest.
+After the 2018 event it was decided to retire the program because of deceasing volunteer numbers.
+But CEAC was committed to re-starting this wonderful initiative and noticed that during the Covid-19 pandemic residents increased their use of outdoor public spaces which coincided with a rising interest in participating in outdoor activities such as tree planting.

 In this video, Tim Giese shares his enthusiasm for urban riparian stewardship.
 Listen to find out why Branches and Banks is “so much more though than just going out and planting trees.”